Shaken and served over ice.

 Step 1: Start by taking the ends off - save the top if you want to use any of the fronds as garnishes - which is a very nice touch.

-Step 2: Stand the pineapple on one one and cut the husk off by slicing down the side, leaving as much flesh as possible.
+Step 2: Stand the pineapple on one end and cut the husk off by slicing down the side, leaving as much flesh as possible.

 Step 3: With the husk removed, you can slice off chunks as you please.
 Only cut around and discard the tough, fibrous center.
 It doesn’t contain any juice.